renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 ### Deploy the application

 Run the command `flyctl deploy` .
-To open your already deployed application in a browser, run the command `flyctl open`
+To open your already deployed application in a browser, run the command `flyctl open`.

 ## Read this jhipster users
 Before deploy the app, you can test it using docker desktop.